Church Against The Horizon

 Vermont Priest Abuse Lawsuits

 Like many other dioceses in the United States, the Diocese of Burlington released a list of priests facing credible allegations of abuse.
 Bishop Christopher Coyne assembled a committee to sort through decades of church records and allegation reports.
 In August 2019, Bishop Coyne announced the release of a list documenting 40 priests accused of abuse in Vermont.
-The publication of this list is expected to prompt more lawsuits in the state.
+The publication of this list prompted many more lawsuits in the state.

 2021 | Survivor Files Lawsuit Naming Leo Courcy